anik9000/Public-Insect-Image-Dataset-/README.md

 # Public-Insect-Image-Dataset-
 The dataset contains a total of 1,774 images with 1920 × 1280 pixels each, taken by CANON EOS 760D P - DSLR Camera to capture 24 different classes of insects.
 The images are captured from nearby agricultural lands from paddy, maize and sugarcane fields near Tanjore district, Tamil Nadu, India.
 The insect samples are captured with different poses and all the insect images are in lossless 24-bit-color JPG format.
-Fig.1 shows one sample of each of 24-class field crop insects.
-The details of the insect pests in this dataset are listed in Table 1 including the class label and the corresponding insect name.

-Class Insect_Name
+The insects are:

 1     Lilioceris lilii
 2	    Coccinella transversalis